Telegram Sponsored Posts: Pricing Guide

 Bundling increases your revenue per brand and reduces the time you spend pitching.
 A brand paying $200 per post might pay $1,200 for a monthly deal — less per post for them, more total revenue for you.

-According to Telegram’s official ad platform, the minimum CPM for official ads is 0.1 TON (roughly $0.36).
+According to Telegram’s official ad platform documentation, the minimum CPM for official ads starts at 0.1 TON (roughly $0.36).
 Channel owners receive 50% of ad revenue.
-So your effective CPM from official ads is around $0.18 per thousand views at the floor.
+Your effective CPM from official ads is around $0.18 per thousand views at the floor.

 FactorDirect Sponsored PostsTelegram Ads Revenue Share